whamtet/mattyscript-hello-world/README.md

 ## Building

 Clone [Mattyscript](https://github.com/whamtet/mattyscript) into this directory and load the `mattyscript.watch` namespace.
+Mattyscript emits `.jsx` files into src-preact that we compile into the final output.

 ```bash
 cd src-preact